 Individuals with Disabilities Education Improvement Act (IDEIA)

 In addition to the rights and procedures described above, students with disabilities receiving services under the IDEIA, have additional rights and are entitled to additional procedures whenever the student receives a suspensions which exceed ten consecutive school days in any one year or there has been a series of removals that constitute a pattern of behavior that exceed 10 cumulative days in the school year.
-Those rights and procedures are outlined in the Administrative Rules of South Dakota and the IDEIA and are can be found in the District Comprehensive Plan for Special Education which can be accessed on the Sioux Falls School District website PROVIDE LINK OR CITE.
+Those rights and procedures are outlined in the Administrative Rules of South Dakota and the IDEIA and are can be found in the District Comprehensive Plan for Special Education which can be accessed on the Sioux Falls School District website.

 Section 504 of the Rehabilitation Act of 1973 (Section 504)